jonshiach/graphics-notes/_sources/_pages/04_vectors_and_matrices.md

     A^\mathsf{T} = \begin{pmatrix} 1 & 3 \\ 2 & 4 \end{pmatrix}.
 \end{align*} $$

-Edit the code in your programme so that the transpose of `A` and `B` are outputted to the console instead.
+Edit the code in your program so that the transpose of `A` and `B` are outputted to the console instead.

 ```cpp
 std::cout << "A = " << glm::transpose(A) << "\n" << std::endl;